I’ve been baking up these decadent Coconut Macadamia Nut Bars for years as part of the holiday cookie trays I distribute to friends and neighbors.

 How Do You Toast Macadamia Nuts?

-How Should You Store these Coconut Bars?
+How Should You Store These Coconut Bars?

 Keep these macadamia nut bars in a covered container in the refrigerator for 3-4 days.
 They can also be frozen for up to 3 months, but I’ve kept them even longer.

 They can be served cold or at room temperature.
+They will be chewier at room temperature.

 Coconut Macadamia Nut Bars in a leaf shaped ceramic bowl.